JieJJian/SWAG_Smoothing/README.md

 # Smoothing Techniques

+Smoothing techniques are frequently used to reduce the variability of the observational data and enhance prediction accuracy, while still providing an adequate fit.
+In this workshop, we will introduce two popular smoothing methods, kernel smoothing and smoothing splines, from their formulations to the computations.
+Each method has a smoothing parameter that controls the amount of roughness.
+We will demonstrate how to choose the optimal tuning parameters from the perspective of variance-bias trade-off.
+Some examples of how to apply the two methods will be provided.

 ## Introduction

 ## Kernel Smoothing Methods

 ## Smoothing Spline

 When fitting a smooth curve to a set of data, what we really want to do is find some function that fits the observed data well: that is, we